The superfluid fountain effect in a Bose-Einstein condensate: Numerical Results

 We have drawn the above quantities in Fig.\ref{relocppo1} for two different initial condensate fractions in the right well, $20$\% (T=$100$nK) for the top frame and $50$\% for the bottom frame ($T=84$nK).
 The thin and thick lines correspond to the condensate and thermal fractions respectively.
 The main observations are the following: (i) The initial injection of the left condensate at $T=0$ into the right well lasts about $47 \tau_{{\rm osc}}$ ($300$ms) in the upper frame, and about $31 \tau_{{\rm osc}}$ ($200$ms) in the lower frame; (ii) After the initial injection, the condensate fractions in both wells oscillate with a small amplitude around a mean value -- some condensed atoms flow from one well to the other; (iii) The thermal components stay almost constant in both wells.

 However, a more detailed analysis shows some initial increase of the thermal component during the first $8-16 \tau_{{\rm osc}}$ ($50-100$ms) in the left well which is followed by a very slow flow of the thermal cloud from the hot to the cold part of the system.
 The initial increase of the thermal component can be easily explained.
 First of all, the opening of the channel between the two wells is not adiabatic and a thermal fraction is excited in the process -- see the first three panels in Fig.\ref{denpo}.
 Secondly, the initial flow of the condensed component is very fast and turbulent so it is another source of thermal excitations.
 Finally a small thermal fraction of atoms is initially present in the region of the barrier.
+These atoms form a strip along $Oy$ and perform oscillations with a small amplitude inside the barrier which is visible in the thermal components of the top frame of Fig.\ref{relocppo1}.
+This effect is reduced by lowering the initial temperature as shown in the bottom frame where the modulation of the thermal components is hardly noticeable.
+In fact there are still about $2-3$\% atoms in the barrier resulting in about $1$\% modulation of the thermal fraction.

+The initial chemical potential difference implies a pressure difference and the existence of a particle flow when the channel is opened.
 To prove that the thermo-mechanical effect is indeed present in our system, we have to show that mechanical equilibrium is reached at once whereas thermal equilibrium is never reached during the considerably long computation time of our simulations.

 To this end we first compute and compare the relative condensate and thermal fractions $f_0^X(t)$ and $f_T^X(t)$ in the left ($X=L$) and the right ($X=R$) vessels:

 The upper frame of Fig.\ref{chem} shows these quantities for an initial right condensate fraction of $50$\% ($T=83$nK) and the thinest channel width considered here, i.e $W_c=\ell_{{\rm osc}}\approx 4.2\mu$m.
 It is clearly visible that after $157 \tau_{{\rm osc}}$ ($1$s), the condensate fraction in the left well is much larger than in the right well.
 This situation will hold obviously even longer.
 Similarly the thermal components in both vessels are very different.
 This signifies that both subsystems are not in thermal equilibrium.
 During the evolution, the initial hot cloud in the right vessel always remains much hotter then in the left part.